wasp-lang/wasp/web/docs/language/features.md

 #### `methods: [AuthMethod]` (required)
 List of authentication methods that Wasp app supports.
 Currently supported methods are:
-* `EmailAndPassword`: Provides support for authentication with email address and a password.
+* `UsernameAndPassword`: Provides support for authentication with a username and password.

 #### `onAuthFailedRedirectTo: String` (required)
 Path where an unauthenticated user will be redirected to if they try to access a private page (which is declared by setting `authRequired: true` for a specific page).